Codecademy/docs/content/javascript/concepts/number-methods/terms/toExponential/toExponential.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.toExponential()` method converts a number to a string of its exponetial form.
+The `.toExponential()` method converts a number to a string of its exponential form.

 ## Syntax